keithbsmiley-other/emilysite/_books/treading-water.md

 Treading Water is a finalist in the 2024 PNWA Unpublished Novel Contest in the Horror category.

 Below is a running playlist that gets me in the mood to work on this book.
+Ready to dive in?
+[Read chapter one](/treading-water-chapter-one).